 Transition to NDDEQ

-The North Dakota Department of Health (NDDoH) Environmental Health Section is getting closer to becoming the North Dakota Department of Environmental Quality (NDDEQ), but we will have to wait a few more months before we can officially call ourselves NDDEQ.
+The North Dakota Department of Health (NDDoH) Environmental Health Section is closer to becoming the North Dakota Department of Environmental Quality (NDDEQ).
 During the 2017 legislative session, lawmakers passed Senate Bill 2327 establishing a new North Dakota Department of Environmental Quality.
 Senate Bill 2327 allows just over two years (July 1, 2019) for the North Dakota Department of Health’s Environmental Health Section to transition to the NDDEQ.

 North Dakota Governor Doug Burgum has signed legislation separating the Environmental Health Section from the North Dakota Department of Health to create a standalone Department of Environmental Quality (DEQ), to be completed by July 2019.
 The DEQ will administer and enforce the same environmental protection programs as the existing Environmental Health Section, which has been headed since 2002 by David Glatt.